cmlonder/trec-collection-downloader/README.md

 ## Example Scenario

 You have 4 machine to download the corpus.
+Or you can start 4 different command line in a single machine if you have good bandwith and processor.
+It will be faster than single connection.
 So run the script in each machine with given ranges and than merge your jsonFiles folders.
 Use any number of machine like this scenario to download corpus with minimum amount of time.

 ```
 python trec.py 0 3